 Is your desire gap normal?

-Enter you and your partner's ideal frequencies and see how your gap compares to research on real couples.
+Mismatched desire is one of the most common challenges in long-term relationships.
+Enter your ideal frequency and your partner's to see how your gap compares to research on thousands of real couples.

 What is a desire gap?